macbash/Web-UI-s3-FileUpload-Golang/README.md

 # s3-fileUpload-golang
-Golang Script to Upload File in S3
+Simple web UI and Golang Backend to upload file in AWS S3